Family Law Legal Assistance

 Through its Assisted Pro Se services, America Family Law Center strives to help resolve as many situations as possible collaboratively, without litigation or court involvement.
 With the help of America Family Law Center’s Assisted Pro Se services, most legal cases are worked outside the courtroom and resolved without a contested trial.
 America Family Law Center operates as a direct-payer model service, allowing it to be far more efficient and deliver greater value to the client than services based on a third-party-payer model.
 Please click here to visit our Services page and read more about our Assisted Pro Se services.

 America Family Law Center has served clients for well over a decade with its Assisted Pro Se service, with clients residing in all 50 states.
 Leveraging advanced technology, America Family Law Center can provide services to people virtually, regardless of location, from the comfort and privacy of their homes via their phones.
-America Family Law Center’s Assisted Pro Se services are provided entirely by phone, text, or online, not in-person, so you can collaborate with AFLC from the comfort of your home.
+America Family Law Center’s Assisted Pro Se services are provided entirely by phone, text, or online, not in person, so you can collaborate with AFLC from the comfort of your home.
 Trekking to the courthouse or law library to use a public computer kiosk that may or may not be available or working is unnecessary and wasteful and has been outdated for many years.
 Services that are nothing more than telephone hotlines are also antiquated and often put to shame by Siri, Google, and Alexa.

 America Family Law Center encourages those who qualify for and are granted access to free legal assistance to take advantage of that free assistance.
 America Family Law Center encourages those who have the money to hire a full-service attorney in a traditional manner to do so.
 America Family Law Center is here to assist those pro se and self-represented litigants with family law cases who do not get free legal aid and cannot afford to pay a traditional full-service attorney thousands of dollars – those in the Justice Gap.